iver56/clap-detection/README.md

 pyruni "sys.path.append('/path/to/your/directory')"
 ```

-Edit /path/to/your/directory to the path where clap.py is located.
+Edit `/path/to/your/directory` to the place where clap.py is located.

 ### "Segmentation fault" or "Unable to set number of channels on soundcard"

 Check if your input device is mono or stereo.
-If it is mono, you should have `nchnls = 1` in your csound file, and you should use the `in` opcode, not `ins`.
+If it is mono (i.e. has only one channel), then you should set `nchnls = 1` in your csound file, and you should use the `in` opcode instead of `ins`.
 If your input device is stereo, then you should set `nchnls = 2`.

 ### ALSA and/or PortAudio warnings